benc's blog

 This is not the Air and Space Museum you are thinking of!

 America is very lucky that Mr. Udvar-Hazy decided to leave Hungary and come here.
-The first Air and Space Museum on the National Mall is already a goddamn delight (it's not ranked because I don't remember specifics, just good vibes) and this is just more of that.
+The first Air and Space museum on the National Mall is already a goddamn delight (it's not ranked because I don't remember specifics, just good vibes) and this is just more of that.
 It's less curated than the original because its selling point is quantity.
 Aircraft of every vintage you can think of, from every war (including an example of balloon tech from the civil war) you can think of, and from other countries too: they have several unique examples of Japanese and German aircraft.
 It's interesting to look at them and see where they diverged from American designs but also where the laws of physics forced convergence.

 My highlights: